The Maw of the Cube (5E) – Adventure for Levels 5-7

 This adventure also features a versatile and scalable system, allowing Game Masters to easily adjust the difficulty and complexity of encounters to suit their players’ preferences and skill levels.
 Whether you have a party of advanced players or beginners, you can tailor the challenges to ensure an exciting and engaging experience for everyone involved.
 The scalable system guides modifying creature statistics, making it simple to customize the adventure to fit your party’s level.

 In “The Maw of the Cube,” a party of 3-5 characters (levels 5-7) arrives in plague-stricken Vermouth, where robed zealots drag the sick beneath the Great Cathedral for “cleansing” — never to return.
 The culprit is the Maw, a colossal sentient ooze created by the long-dead Ossuary Pact and dormant for generations beneath the city’s foundations.
-High Priest Gellert Vorne discovered it and mistook it for a divine being, feeding it plague victims.
-Meanwhile, Malakar the Hungerer, an exiled warlock, forged a pact with the awakening creature and has since fused himself into its living tissue, guiding its hunger toward conquest.
+High Priest Gellert Vorne discovered it, mistook it for a divine being, and has been feeding it plague victims.
+Meanwhile Malakar the Hungerer, an exiled warlock, has forged a pact with the awakening creature and fused himself into its living tissue, guiding its hunger toward conquest.
 The heroes must navigate the city’s chaos, descend through three levels of increasingly organic dungeon, and face a final confrontation at the Maw’s pulsing Heart — where destroy, bind, or be consumed are the only paths forward.
 The adventure is divided into three acts.

 Act 1: The Rotting City